 Within a special area, disposal into the sea of garbage, including cargo residues, is prohibited.
-However this prohibition does not apply for food wastes which have been passed through a comminuter or grinder provided that the discharge is carried out not lesser than 12 nautical miles from the nearest land.
+However this prohibition does not apply for food wastes which have been passed through a comminuter or grinder provided that the discharge is carried out not less than 12 nautical miles from the nearest land.
 Other exceptions are discharges for the purpose of securing the safety of the ship and escape of garbage resulting from damage to the ship or accidental loss provided that all reasonable precautions have been taken to prevent such loss.

-Past incidents have drawn the attention on the fact that aircrews can also observe potentially illicit behaviours of ships with respect to the provisions of Annex V.
+Past incidents have drawn attention to the fact that aircrews can also observe potentially illicit behaviour by ships with respect to the provisions of Annex V.